JaneliaSciComp/multifish/README.md

     ./setup.sh

-Launch the pipeline by invoking the main script:
+Launch the demo using the EASI-FISH example data:

-    ./main.nf [arguments]
+    ./examples/demo.sh <data dir>

+The `data dir` is the path where you want to store the data and analysis results.

 ## Description